FREQUENTLY ASKED QUESTIONS

 Beat Cop is developed by Pixel Crow and published by 11 bit studios.

-Beat Cop will be available for PC, Mac, Linux.
+Beat Cop is available for PC, Mac, Linux and mobile devices (iOS, Android).

 Well, it wouldn’t be a game about cops if it didn’t have donuts, right?